- Introduction

 #define REGULARIZATION_SCHEME SPHERICAL_CUTOFF

-The effective coupling constant is computed according to prescription:
+The effective coupling constant is computed according to the prescription:

 \dfrac{1}{g_{\textrm{eff}}}=\dfrac{1}{g_0} - \dfrac{m}{2\alpha_+}\dfrac{k_c}{\hbar^2\pi^2}